keu/docs/software/cli-release-notes.md

 If you have any questions or a bug to report, contact [Astronomer Support](https://support.astronomer.io).

+## Astro CLI v1.4.0

+Release date: August 18, 2022

+### New command to run commands in local Airflow containers

+You can now run bash commands in any locally running Airflow container using `astro dev bash`.
+For more information, see the [CLI command reference](cli/astro-dev-bash.md).

+### New command to invite a user to an Astro Organization

+You can invite new users to an Astro Organization with the `astro user invite` command.
+For more information, see the [CLI command reference](cli/astro-user-invite.md).

+### Additional improvements

+- You can now run `astro config set interactive true` and `astro config set page_size <integer>` to enable pagination for `astro workspace user list` and `astro workspace list`.
+- You can now pass a list of variables to `astro deployment variable create` and `update` to create multiple variables at once without a file.
+For example, `astro deployment variable create KEY1=VAL1 KEY2=VAL2` creates variables for `KEY1` and `KEY2`.
+- If Docker isn't already running, the CLI automatically starts it after you run `astro dev start`.
+Note that this feature only works on Mac OS.
+- The Airflow webserver now automatically opens in your default web browser after you run `astro dev start`.

 ## Astro CLI v1.3.0

 Release date: July 19, 2022